raspberrypilearning/sound-machine/en/step_3.md

 When you use an event such as `when_pressed` to run a function, that function will run until it is finished and it will stop other code from running.

-If you want to start a tune from an event then you can use `play` with `wait=False`.
+If you want to start a tune from an event, then you can use `play` with `wait=False`.
 The function will finish and the tune will continue playing without delaying the code running in your main code.

 --- code ---
 ---